 For the uninitiated, kettle popcorn (kettle korn, kettle corn) was first introduced in the early 1700s.
 After rendering their lard, settlers would use it to pop popcorn in large cast-iron kettles, adding to the corn whatever confections they had on hand, such as molasses, honey, or sugar cane, to sweeten their treat.

-Today it's cooked in cast-iron or stainless steel kettles using propane as a heat source and soybean or canola oil instead of lard.
+Today it's cooked in cast-iron or stainless steel kettles using propane as a heat source and soybean, canola oil or another oil instead of lard.
 Usually every popper has his or her favorite sweetening agent to add to the pot.
 The end result is a slightly sweet, slightly salty popcorn that has universal appeal.
 If the aroma of the cooking popcorn doesn't get them, the taste always does!

 If you have seen kettle corn being popped at a local fair or market, then you know that it is the hottest concession around.
 The overhead is extremely low, and most vendors have been able to recoup their original equipment investment in just a few shows.